 2) Go Outdoors.
-Spending some time outside in wooded or natural settings affects your health in positive ways.
+Spending time outside in wooded or natural settings affects your health in positive ways.
 Research has documented that spending time in the woods can lower blood pressure, decrease stress and the stress hormone cortisol, and boost immunity.
 In a nutshell, walking in the woods is calming and good for your health.

 The reality is that, in most cases, they do have some control or choice—whether it is to make a change or to choose to look at the circumstances from another perspective.
 Whatever it takes, dealing with your stress is one of the most important things you can do for yourself.

 4) Take a Walk.
 If there ever existed such a thing as the fountain of youth, physical activity might just be it.
 According to Chinese medicine, you need enough energy to power your body’s systems, and that energy has to flow.
 Moving your body moves your energy, clears your mind, strengthens your heart and lungs, lubricates your joints, boosts your immunity, and helps to maintain your memory.
+If you live in a dense urban area, be mindful of social distancing.

 7) Eat More Plant-Based Foods.
 Choosing the right foods can feel like a formidable task, in light of all the theories that swarm the media about what you should eat.
 Here’s a simple guideline: eat more plant-based foods, and according to Chinese medicine, eat them cooked.
 It takes a lot of energy to digest raw vegetables and fruits, so when you can, cook them in soups, stews, stir-fried dishes, and compotes.
 They’re much easier to digest and will give you more energy.